 Tea is imported into the country in large craft paper sacks, the inner-most piece is covered in a polymer coated foil to keep the tea fresh.
 Unfortunately this means that the sacks are not recyclable.
 We separate these layers by hand and use them to make our packaging, mailing pouches and to print all of our brochures.

 We dream of a time without landfill, when everything is reused, revalued, recycled or composted.
 Between now and then we know there are far too many incredible materials that will either languish underground or suffer the indignity of incineration; when that happens we lose, we lose quality, narrative, and the opportunity to do something great.
 So we intercede, choosing story laden materials of incredible character, and do everything we can to ensure their second life is as long as possible.

-We have partnered with Burberry Foundation to solve our most ambitious material challenge to date: the vast amounts of waste created through the production of leather goods.
-As part of a new five-year partnership, Elvis & Kresse have received a grant from the Burberry Foundation to support this work.
-We will also transform at least 120 tonnes of leather off cuts from the production of Burberry products into accessories and homeware.
+In 2017 we partnered with the Burberry Foundation to solve our most ambitious material challenge to date: the vast amounts of waste created through the production of leather goods.
+As part of a five-year partnership, Elvis & Kresse have received a grant from the Burberry Foundation to support this work.
+We will also transform leather off cuts from the production of Burberry products into accessories and homeware.

 It is estimated that each year, 800,000 tonnes of leather waste is produced by the global leather industry.
 No matter how carefully patterns for leather goods are planned, high quality, unused, freshly tanned and dyed leather falls to the cutting room floor as seemingly unusable pieces.
 We have designed a system which transforms these fragments into components which are then hand woven, piece by piece, into a new kind of hide which is unrestricted by size or shape.